PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 Whatever the way you want to communicate with your device, you will need the drivers.
 Thus, again, **you need to install them before using PyMoDAQ**.

 Once those are installed, plug the controller with a USB cable, and go to the *Device settings* of Windows.
 An icon should appear like in the following figure.
 It is the first thing to check when you are not sure about the communication with your device.
-If this icon does not appear or there is a warning sign, change the cable or reinstall the drivers, it is no need to go further.
+If this icon does not appear or there is a warning sign, change the cable or reinstall the drivers, no need to go further.
 You can also get some information about the driver.

 .. figure:: /image/plugin_development/peripherique_imprimante.svg
     :width: 400